In this blog, we explain why businesses need a comprehensive understanding of the buyer journey in order to create lead-generating content.

 Below are the content assets normally used by marketers to attract, engage and convert website visitors.

 Blogs are usually the shortest written content pieces.
-They are quick to read and focus on a specific pain point that prospects need resolved.
-Blogs can be used at both the awareness and consideration stage - first to help a prospect understand their pain point and then to show them how it can be resolved.
+They are quick to read and focus on a specific pain point that prospects need to be resolved.
+Blogs can be used at both the awareness and consideration stages - first to help a prospect understand their pain point and then to show them how it can be resolved.

 Infographics allow businesses to simplify, condense and present information in a visually engaging way.
 Infographics are often used on social media platforms to make detailed information accessible to a larger audience.
 They can help to raise awareness of a business and demonstrate expertise and wider industry knowledge.
 Infographics work brilliantly if there are some surprising statistics or research that can be highlighted.

 Though blogs remain the main content format for many businesses, video isn’t too far behind.
 Thanks to smartphones with high-quality cameras, creating a video is easier than ever and allows website visitors to engage in a different way.
 Video can be used at every stage of the buyer journey, from simple how-to videos and guides to troubleshooting videos that can be used by your customer support team to help clients resolve issues.

 Though eBooks have a less serious tone than white papers and are shorter in length, they are still longer and more informative than blogs.
 Typically, eBooks are used to generate leads and are used as “gated content” – i.e. they sit on a landing page and are gated behind a form.
 To download the eBook, website visitors must disclose some of their details.